-As of Septe As of September 30,
+As of Mar ch 31,

-2019 2018
+2020 2019

-(in thousands, excep nt percentages)
+(in thousands, excep t percentages)

-re clients 120.5 100.8
+128.8 110.6

-ient spend retention 104 % 108 %
+102 % 107 %

-We believe these key financial and operational metrics are useful to evaluate period-over-period comparisons of our business and in understanding our operating results.
-The number of core clients in any given period drives both GSV, which represents the amount of business transacted through our platform, and client spend retention.
-Client spend retention impacts the growth rate of GSV.
+As discussed below with respect to each key metric, we believe these key financial and operational metrics are useful to evaluate period-over-period comparisons of our business and in understanding our operating results, and management uses these metrics to track our performance.
+GSV represents the total amount that clients spend on our marketplace offerings and our managed services offering, as well as additional fees we charge to both clients and freelancers for other services.
+We believe that GSV is an important metric, as it represents the overall amount of business transacted through our platform, which in turn is a key driver of our financial results.
 We believe our marketplace revenue, which represents a majority of our revenue, will grow as GSV grows, although they could grow at different rates.
-For information on how we define core clients and calculate client spend retention, see "-Core Clients" and "-Client Spend Retention," respectively, below.
-For a discussion of limitations in the measurement of core clients, GSV, and client spend retention, see "Risk Factors-We track certain performance metrics with internal tools and do not independently verify such metrics.
-Certain of our performance metrics are subject to inherent challenges in measurement, and real or perceived inaccuracies in such metrics may harm our reputation and negatively affect our business" in Part II of this Quarterly Report.
+We evaluate the correlation between marketplace revenue and GSV by measuring marketplace take rate, which is calculated as marketplace revenue divided by marketplace GSV.
+We use the number of core clients to track the number of clients that we consider are actively using our platform, and this metric in any given period drives both GSV and client spend retention.
+Similarly, client spend retention impacts the growth rate of GSV.
+For information on how we define core clients and how we calculate client spend retention and marketplace take rate, see "-Core Clients," "-Client Spend Retention," and "-Marketplace Take Rate," respectively, below.
+For a discussion of limitations in the measurement of our key financial and operational metrics, see "Risk Factors-We track certain performance metrics with internal tools and do not independently verify such metrics.
+Certain of our performance metrics are subject to inherent challenges in measurement, and real or perceived inaccuracies in such metrics may harm our reputation and negatively affect our business" in Part II, Item 1A of this Quarterly Report.